CurroRodriguez/AutodeskOAuthSamples/AdskOAuth PHP/WEB/readme.txt

  DOES NOT WARRANT THAT THE OPERATION OF THE PROGRAM WILL BE UNINTERRUPTED OR ERROR FREE.

- These samples use the stagging Oxygen server to demo the '3 legs' process to authentify a user on the Autodesk Cloud infrastructure.
+ These samples use the staging Oxygen server to demo the '3 legs' process to authentify a user on the Autodesk Cloud infrastructure.

  AdskOAuthWebNoExtension.php uses cURL and the Google framework.